ymolists/website/src/routes/blog/software-development-from-my-android-phone-at-datacenter-speeds.md

 Here are some fun things I did:

-- [Optimus Discord Bot](https://github.com/supremegamers/optimus) - This hackathon project is now powering our Gitpod Community Discord server 🎉 I started developing the first version of it for [https://aopc.dev/](https://aopc.dev/) discord server before I knew about Gitpod.
-The low-end Notebook, which I initially used eventually died and was unsuitable for this task.
-Later, I tried working on my phone in a chrooted Linux environment, but the compile-time for this project made it impossible for me to develop and made my phone super hot.
-That's when I discovered Gitpod and started using it.
-It made the development super easy!
+- [Optimus Discord Bot](https://github.com/supremegamers/optimus) - This hackathon project is now powering our Gitpod Community Discord server 🎉 I had started developing the first version of it for [https://aopc.dev/](https://aopc.dev/) discord server but the compile times were unbearable until I found Gitpod.
 - [GearLock](https://github.com/axonasif/gearlock) - Maintaining a bootable custom-recovery and package manager for Android-x86.
 - [Tuxdroid](https://github.com/tuxdroid-io/tuxdroid) - This script manages my Linux GUI and the terminal environment on my phone, and an interesting fact - I programmed it on my phone to use it for my phone 😆.
 I can run VS Code inside my phone with the help of this, which also enables me to connect to a Gitpod workspace via Remote-SSH and more!
+- [Bashbox](https://github.com/bashbox/bashbox) - A _bash compiler_ that helps me create modular and maintainable bash projects.
+I also used it for creating **Tuxdroid** above in a very short time!
 - [DarkMatter](https://github.com/supremegamers/darkmatter) - Maintaining a customized Android-x86 distro.
 - [multitux-gp](https://github.com/axonasif/multitux-gp) - Attempt to parse Gitpod `workspace-images` Dockerfiles and generate them for different distros.
 It's still a work in progress!